Topic 10 Sequences and Series

 Solution.

-Because nnn!>1 for all n.
+Because for all .
 Then the divergence test theorem, the series diverges.

 Solution.